minimaxir/facebook-page-post-scraper/README.md

 ### Scrape Posts form Public Page

-The Page data scraper is implemented as a Python 2.7 script in `get_fb_posts_fb_page.py` (and for Python 3.5, `py3.5_get_fb_posts_fb_page.py`); fill in the App ID and App Secret of a Facebook app you control (I strongly recommend creating an app just for this purpose) and the Page ID of the Facebook Page you want to scrape at the beginning of the file.
-Then run the script by `cd` into the directory containing the script, then running `python get_fb_posts_fb_page.py`.
+The Page data scraper is implemented as a Python 2.7/3.5 script in `get_fb_posts_fb_page.py`; fill in the App ID and App Secret of a Facebook app you control (I strongly recommend creating an app just for this purpose) and the Page ID of the Facebook Page you want to scrape at the beginning of the file.
+Then run the script by `cd` into the directory containing the script, then running `python get_fb_posts_fb_page.py` or `python3 get_fb_posts_fb_page.py`.

 Example CSVs for CNN, NYTimes, and BuzzFeed data are not included in this repository due to size, but you can download [CNN data here](https://dl.dropboxusercontent.com/u/2017402/cnn_facebook_statuses.csv.zip) [2.7MB ZIP], [NYTimes data here](https://dl.dropboxusercontent.com/u/2017402/nytimes_facebook_statuses.csv.zip) [4.9MB ZIP], and [BuzzFeed data here](https://dl.dropboxusercontent.com/u/2017402/buzzfeed_facebook_statuses.csv.zip) [2.1MB ZIP].